-Buying a good set of glass food containers will save money over time, and also save you from whatever questionable chemicals are lurking in your plastic wrap and disposable containers.
+Buying a good set of glass food containers will save money over time, and also save you from whatever questionable chemicals are lurking in your plastic wrap and disposable plastic containers.

 Reusable Gift Bags

 Does anyone else hate the massive mess of wrapping paper during holidays?
-Well I do!
+Well, I do!
 I haven’t used reusable gift bags yet, but I’m considering it.
 I found some on Amazon, but they’re kind of pricey.
 I wonder if they would be a fun DIY with some bargain fabric?

 Reusable grocery bags

 We recently took a trip to Hawaii, where they’ve banned plastic bags.
 I think that this is a great step in eliminating waste, and I hope more states follow.
-Even if you don’t live somewhere with a plastic bag ban, reusable bags are far better for the planet, and very cheap!
+Even if you don’t live somewhere with a plastic bag ban, reusable bags are far better for the planet and very cheap!
 Target even gives you a $.05 credit for each bag used, so it’s another reusable that pays for itself over time.
 You can even go a step further and use reusable produce bags, to eliminate plastic from your grocery trip completely.

-You might be wondering how a subscription service could possible save money.
+You might be wondering how a subscription service could possibly save money.
 I’m not generally a fan of subscription services, but I’ve been loving Kindle Unlimited.
 If your family loves reading, it could be a good deal for you too.
-If you purchase more than one book per month, or have limited library access, it can be a huge savings!
+If you purchase more than one book per month or have limited library access, it can be a huge savings!
 At $9.99 per month (and you don’t have to have an Amazon subscription) you can share the subscription with your entire family.
 My son is sharing the subscription with me, and reading all of the Star Wars Rebels books.

 The 7″ Kindle Fire is under $50 now, making everything relatively affordable.
 It’s also going to save paper and space, so it’s a win-win-win in my book.
 If you’re on the fence and want to try it out, you can get a 30 day free trial with this link!